X

 Get my top tips and seasonal gardening advice straight to your inbox each week.

-Make Ahead Sweet Potato Casserole (Freezes well!)
+Make Ahead Sweet Potato Casserole (Freezes Well)

 The holidays aren’t the same without this sweet potato casserole.
-I’ve been making it every November for Thanksgiving, and for years now, I whip up three pans at once—one for Thanksgiving, one for Christmas, and one for Easter.
+I’ve been making it every November for Thanksgiving for years now, and I whip up three pans at once: one for Thanksgiving, one for Christmas, and one for Easter.
 It’s a tried-and-true recipe that stays tasty even if I freeze it for months.
 Yes, months!
 I’ve pulled one out of the freezer after a year, and it was still fantastic.
 Make one, or make extras and save yourself time later.
 I hope you love this recipe as much as we do.

 Make Ahead Sweet Potato Casserole